Of all the members of the Apocynaceae family, plumeria (ploo-MEER-ee-a) has one of the greatest success stories.

 Fungicides can then be used to spray the plumeria plants and the soil around them.
 Using Stoprust spore control spray, treat any remaining rust spores by spraying both sides of the affected leaves.

-Neem is usually used for infestations, but it can also fend off many microbial and fungal infections.
+Neem is usually used for infestations but can also fend off many microbial and fungal infections.

-The neem will kill off any plumeria rust breaking through the leaf surface as a systemic pesticide.
+As a systemic pesticide, the neem will kill off any plumeria rust breaking through the leaf surface.

-It can take a while for the neem’s effects to become apparent, so have some patience.
+The neem’s effects can take a while to become apparent, so have some patience.

 Soil soaks protect a plant for up to 23 days, so reapply every two to three weeks as a preventative.